blank

 What type of aircraft are used for safari flights?

-Light aircraft are primarily used for safari flights to navigate short, unpaved bush airstrips safely.
+Light aircraft are mainly used for safaris in order to traverse short, unsealed bush airstrips safely.

-The Cessna Caravan is the industry workhorse, praised for its reliability and excellent high-altitude performance.
+The Cessna Caravan is the industry mainstay because of its reliability and superior high-altitude performance.

-The twin-engine De Havilland Twin Otter is frequently used for its exceptional short-takeoff capabilities on rugged terrain.
+The twin-engine De Havilland Twin Otter is common because of its superior ability to take off from short airstrips on difficult terrain.

 How long are road transfers between safari parks?

-Driving from Nairobi to the Maasai Mara or Amboseli generally takes around four to five hours, depending on traffic.
+Safaris by road from Nairobi to either the Maasai Mara or Amboseli will normally take four or five hours.

-Moving from the Ngorongoro Crater down into the central Serengeti takes about three to four hours of driving.
+Travelling from the Ngorongoro Crater area to the central plains of Serengeti normally takes three or four hours on the road.

 Are the roads in Kenya and Tanzania good for safaris?